How to Make Homemade Bagels

 4. Boil the Bagels

 Bring 4 qt. water to a boil in an 8-qt. pot.
 Add ½ cup honey or 3 Tbsp. sugar.
-(Boiling the bagels provides a chewy outer crust.)
-The honey browns the bagels as they bake.
+(Boiling the bagels provides a chewy outer crust and the honey browns the bagels as they bake.)
 Boil bagels 2 at a time until they puff, 30 seconds per side.
 Remove bagels with a slotted spoon and transfer to a baking sheet lined with parchment paper, seam sides down.

 5. Sprinkle and Bake

-Sprinkle wet bagels with desired toppings.
+Sprinkle wet bagels with desired toppings, such as "Everything Seasoning."
 Bake until bagels are golden brown, 12 to 14 minutes.
 Let cool.
 Slice and serve with desired spreads, or see "Make It a Sandwich" below.

 Blend ¾ cup packed fresh basil leaves, ½ cup shelled pistachios, ¼ cup freshly grated Parmesan, 2 Tbsp. olive oil, 1 clove garlic, and ¼ tsp. each salt and black pepper in a blender or food processor.
 Add 4 oz. softened cream cheese; blend until desired consistency.
 Makes 1 cup.